 - Visit some world-class museums.
 The Manchester Museum has an extensive collection of cool artefacts.
 The National Football Museum celebrates the beautiful game’s history.
 The People’s History Museum celebrates working people in Britain throughout the ages.
 The Museum of Science and Industry (MOSI) looks at how Manchester built on the back of the textile industry, as well as other industries that shaped Britain.
 The Imperial War Museum North is the sister museum of the famous London establishment, discussing everything to do with Britain’s wars.

 - Watch a concert at Manchester Arena.
 Main Arena is the busiest concert venue in the world-beating both Madison Square Garden in New York and the O2 Stadium in London.
 There is always something great playing at the Man Arena during a visit!
 There are also smaller music venues that introduce new styles, rhythms and sounds to the world.

 Explore street art in the Northern Quarter.
 Here you’ll find plenty of contemporary art that depicts Manchester’s modern creativity, as well as the famous Affleck’s Palace.
 At this covered market, you can purchase local artisanal goods.

 Here’s another pro-tip: if you want to blend in with the locals, don’t wear your team’s football top.
 Instead, purchase a bee pin at Affleck’s and wear that instead.
-It’s a symbol of pride for the industrious Mancunians since the early 19th Century!
+It’s been a symbol of pride for the industrious Mancunians since the early 19th Century!